Psychtoolbox-3/psychtoolbox-3.github.com/docs/Screen-OpenWindow.md

 override size.
 This usually only makes sense in combination with special output
 devices that live outside the regular windowing system of your computer, e.g.,
 special Virtual reality displays.

+"vrrParams" This optional parameter allows to control the method for scheduling
+visual stimulus onset.
+By default, if the parameter is omitted, or set to 0,
+standard presentation with fixed refresh rate is used.
+Visual stimuli will
+present at the start of a new video refresh cycle of fixed duration, ie. timing
+is quantized to multiples of refresh duration.
+Non-zero values ask to use a more fine-grained technique to schedule stimulus
+onset, than the classic fixed refresh interval scheduling.
+This may allow to
+more often achieve a visual stimulus onset exactly at the 'when' onset time
+asked for in [Screen](Screen)('[Flip](Flip)'), instead of only at the closest frame boundary of a
+fixed duration frame.
+This needs a suitable operating-system, display driver and
+graphics hardware, as well as a suitable display device that can run at a
+non-fixed refresh rate.
+On unsuitable system hardware+software configurations
+selecting a mode other than zero will abort 'OpenWindow'.
+Fine-grained stimulus
+onset scheduling aka non-zero mode is currently only supported on Linux with
+some hardware.
+Settings other than 0 / default may require passing a vector with parameters
+instead of just a mode selection scalar.
+E.g., instead of vrrParams = mode, it
+could be vrrParams = [mode, minDuration, maxDuration] with minDuration and
+maxDuration defining the minimum and maximum duration of a video refresh cycle
+that the given display is capable off in VRR mode, e.g., in situations where
+this can't be auto-detected reliably by [Screen](Screen)().
+If set to 1, Psychtoolbox will auto-select the strategy based on the given setup
+to provide more fine-grained visual stimulus onset timing.
+See 'help VRRSupport'
+for hardware and software requirements and setup instructions for VRR on your
+system.
+If set to 2, Psychtoolbox will use VRR technology in the straightforward naive
+way, efficient, but of limited timing precision and stability: If a 'when'
+target time is given in [Screen](Screen)('[Flip](Flip)', ...), [Screen](Screen) will simply wait until that
+time and then submit the flip request to hardware.
+Immediate flips will be
+submitted to hardware immediately.
+Special constraints of the specific operating
+system, display driver, graphics card or display model are not taken into
+account, jitter in hardware or software is not compensated for.
+Future versions of [Screen](Screen)() may bring additional fine-grained presentation
+timing modes of higher sophistication or with different performance vs precision
+vs reliability tradeoffs.

 Opening or closing a window takes about one to three seconds, depending on the
 type of connected display.
 If your system has noisy timing or flaky graphics